butchakia/AI_case_study/README.md

 * What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 The company's chatbot is head and shoulders above what else is out there.
-There have been chat bots for many years and other companies offer them but none have been as advanced as ChatGPT.
+There have been chatbots for many years and other companies offer them but none have been as advanced as ChatGPT.
 The model can functional at a high level.
-Its had the ability to understand context, detail, and recognize when it has makes mistakes.
+Its had the ability to understand context, detail, and recognize when it has made mistakes.
 It has a special ability answer questions in the style of someone famous or take the role of someone designated by the user.
 For example you can get responses in the style of Dr. Seuss or as a professional looking to hire a certain type of employee.
-It's imagine generator can create some realistic looking images but still has much room for improvement.
+It's image generator can create some realistic looking images but still has much room for improvement.
 That being said all you need is a description to get images created just for you.

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)